Medically reviewed by Dr. Temitope Rude, MD

 - Ensure that they stay clean and dry: If your loved one wears incontinence protection, change the pads or underwear regularly.
 Cleanse their private area thoroughly with a spray or wipes.
 Continue to follow a good incontinence care routine to help prevent future UTIs.

-- Use antibiotics as prescribed: Make sure your loved one takes them on schedule and in the manner their doctor recommends.
+- Use antibiotics as prescribed: Make sure your loved one takes them on a schedule and in the manner their doctor recommends.
 This routine may mean taking the drug on an empty stomach or with food.
 Even if their symptoms resolve sooner, use all of the antibiotics prescribed.

 - Be on the lookout for changes in condition: If your loved one develops new symptoms or delirium worsens, let their doctor know.